5 Litres of information on fuel economyBy Kijiji Autos

 You may not be able to control how much oil companies charge for gas, but you can decide to sacrifice a little speed or style for fuel efficiency.
 Given advancements in technology, you might not have to even give up much!
 Here’s how you can use the latest data and science to keep money in your pocket when selecting the right set of wheels.

-- Use a Fuel Cost Comparison Calculator.
-National Resources Canada (NRCan) offers a that lets you select multiple makes and models to see which car might best fit your needs.
+National Resources Canada (NRCan) offers a tool that lets you select multiple makes and models to see which car might best fit your needs.
 In an advanced search, you can factor in the number of kilometres you travel in a year, in addition to breaking down the percentage of driving you do in the city versus the highway.
 It should at least help remove the sticker shock at year end when you see how much you’ve spent on gas.

-You must always consider fuel consumption and efficiency when purchasing a new or used car.
-It’s a way to protect your wallet and enjoy a healthier relationship with your car.
+You must always consider fuel consumption and efficiency when purchasing a new or used car because:

 Easily find your next ride on Kijiji AutosSearch now